Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Sustainable Meals: We serve meals prepared with locally sourced ingredients, including potatoes and fresh greens.
 Sourced directly from village farms, you’ll have fresh and organic meals.
 It also helps local farmers and ensures fresher meals for trekkers.
 We try to avoid heavily packaged foods to reduce waste and environmental impact.

-Responsible Traveler Practices: We encourage trekkers to carry a refillable water bottle, respect local wildlife and natural environments, dress modestly in villages, and obtain permission before taking photographs.
+Responsible Traveler Practices: We encourage trekkers to carry a refillable water bottle, to respect local wildlife and natural environments, to dress modestly in villages, and to obtain permission before taking photographs.
 You should do your part in promoting sustainable tourism.
 You can also donate unused gear or clothing to local charities or porter welfare programs at the end of the trek.

 You’ll help promote tourism, valuing the environment and the region’s people with our Luxury EBC Trek.
 Luxury and sustainability will go hand in hand.
 You can enjoy warmth, comfort, and fine service powered by renewable energy and ethical practices.
 We can ensure a pristine, welcoming, and thriving Everest region for generations to come.